 Hi!
 I’m Courtney

-I’m a management trainer, mom of three, and someone who’s spent the last two decades in the trenches, learning what it really takes to manage well.
+I’m a management trainer, a mom of three, and someone who has spent close to two decades in the trenches learning what it actually takes to manage people well.

 If you’re going to manage, mean it.